stjepangolemac/txs/README.md

 cargo test
 ```

+The memory footprint is constant relative to the size of the data set.
+It will increase with the new accounts and new deposit transactions (only type of transaction tracked for the dispute purposes).

 # Behaviors

 I don't have a lot of experience with business rules of disputes and chargebacks so it's possible I've made a mistake.
 Here are the things I implemented even though I'm not sure that they're right.